onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 ![Add saml IdP](img/add-saml-idp.png)

-By default, the endpoints required for SAML in Onegini Access are disabled.
+By default, the endpoints required for SAML in OneWelcome Access are disabled.
 These endpoints should be enabled via [SAML Service Provider Configuration `SAML Service Provider enabled`](../../technical-app-management/idp-saml-sp-config/idp-saml-sp-config.md#saml-enabled) to use the SAML IdP integration.

-When the SAML IdP functionality is used Onegini Access acts as a SAML service provider.
+When the SAML IdP functionality is used OneWelcome Access acts as a SAML service provider.
 The metadata of the service provider can be configured via
 [SAML Service Provider Configuration](../../technical-app-management/idp-saml-sp-config/idp-saml-sp-config.md).
 In the SAML IdP Onegini
 Access has to be configured as service